AmadeusITGroup/miniplanes/docs/dataset.md

 Source of this data is https://openflights.org/data.html no Amadeus or Amadeus customer data has been used.

 Data has been downloaed and saved here on 30th of August 2018.
+As far as we understood data are _real_ data from airlines/airports updated to 2014.
+For the sake of this application is largely enough.

 ## airports database